erhallMSFT/aad-cba-test/Testing Azure AD CBA.md

 # Testing Azure AD CBA
-Certificate Based Authentication is an Azure feature to allow users to sign-in with a smartcard.
-Testing this feature in a test tenant can be difficult if you don't have a public key infrastructure already established.
+Certificate Based Authentication (CBA) is an Azure feature to allow users to sign-in with a smartcard.
+Testing this feature in a test tenant can be difficult if you don't have a public key infrastructure (PKI) already established.
 This document walks through how to quickly set up some test certificates to enable testing the feature.

 >**This example is for test purposes only.
 Certificates created following this process are not secure and should never be used for production authentication.**